vocdoni/docs/docs/architecture/components/process.md

 struct Process {
-    address entityAddress;             // The Ethereum address of the Entity string metadataContentHashedUri;   // Content Hashed URI of the JSON metadata (See Data Origins) string voteEncryptionPrivateKey;   // Key published after the vote ends so that scrutiny can start bool canceled;                     // Can be used by organization to cancel the project string resultsContentHashedUri;    // Content Hashed URI of the results (See Data Origins) }
+    address entityAddress;             // The Ethereum address of the Entity string metadata;                   // Content Hashed URI of the JSON meta data (See Data Origins) string voteEncryptionPrivateKey;   // Key published after the vote ends so that scrutiny can start string censusMerkleRoot;           // Hex string with the Merkle Root hash of the census string censusMerkleTree;           // Content Hashed URI of the exported Merkle Tree (not including the public keys) bool canceled;                     // Can be used by organization to cancel the project string results;                    // Content Hashed URI of the results (See Data Origins) }

 // GLOBAL DATA

 address contractOwner;
-string[] validators;
-string[] oracles;
-string genesisContentHashedUri;
-uint chainId;
+string[] validators;                    // Public key array string[] oracles;                       // Public key array string genesis;                         // Content Hashed URI uint chainId;

 // PER-PROCESS DATA

-Process[] public processes;                 // Array of Process struct mapping (bytes32 => uint) processesIndex;   // Mapping of processIds with processess idx mapping (address => uint) public entityProcessCount;   // index of the last process for a given address
+Process[] public processes;                 // Array of Process structs mapping (bytes32 => uint) processesIndex;   // Mapping of processIds to process idx on the array mapping (address => uint) public entityProcessCount;   // Index of the last process for a given Entity address

 ```